Insider Selling: Insight Enterprises, Inc. (NASDAQ:NSIT) CEO Sells 3,000 Shares of Stock

-Insight Enterprises, Inc. (NASDAQ:NSIT) CEO Kenneth T. Lamneck sold 3,000 shares of Insight Enterprises stock in a transaction that occurred on Wednesday, November 10th.
-The stock was sold at an average price of $105.08, for a total value of $315,240.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Insight Enterprises, Inc. (NASDAQ:NSIT) CEO Kenneth T. Lamneck sold 3,000 shares of the business’s stock in a transaction on Friday, November 12th.
+The shares were sold at an average price of $106.10, for a total transaction of $318,300.00.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.

 Kenneth T. Lamneck also recently made the following trade(s):

-A number of equities research analysts have weighed in on the company.
-Zacks Investment Research upgraded Insight Enterprises from a “hold” rating to a “buy” rating and set a $119.00 target price for the company in a report on Tuesday.
-Barrington Research boosted their price objective on Insight Enterprises from $116.00 to $122.00 and gave the company an “outperform” rating in a report on Thursday.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+Schonfeld Strategic Advisors LLC lifted its position in shares of Insight Enterprises by 2.8% during the 3rd quarter.
+Schonfeld Strategic Advisors LLC now owns 5,241 shares of the software maker’s stock valued at $472,000 after acquiring an additional 141 shares during the period.
+BNP Paribas Arbitrage SA boosted its holdings in Insight Enterprises by 36.8% in the third quarter.
+BNP Paribas Arbitrage SA now owns 163,197 shares of the software maker’s stock worth $14,701,000 after acquiring an additional 43,918 shares in the last quarter.
+Twinbeech Capital LP raised its stake in shares of Insight Enterprises by 167.7% in the third quarter.
+Twinbeech Capital LP now owns 15,714 shares of the software maker’s stock worth $1,416,000 after purchasing an additional 9,845 shares during the last quarter.
+ValueAct Holdings L.P. raised its stake in shares of Insight Enterprises by 16.9% in the third quarter.
+ValueAct Holdings L.P. now owns 3,324,835 shares of the software maker’s stock worth $299,501,000 after purchasing an additional 481,145 shares during the last quarter.
+Finally, Millennium Management LLC increased its position in shares of Insight Enterprises by 1,527.0% during the third quarter.
+Millennium Management LLC now owns 47,833 shares of the software maker’s stock valued at $4,309,000 after acquiring an additional 44,893 shares during the last quarter.

-Several large investors have recently made changes to their positions in the stock.
-Vanguard Group Inc. boosted its position in shares of Insight Enterprises by 2.6% during the second quarter.
-Vanguard Group Inc. now owns 3,874,433 shares of the software maker’s stock valued at $387,483,000 after buying an additional 98,877 shares during the last quarter.
-ValueAct Holdings L.P. boosted its position in shares of Insight Enterprises by 158.5% during the second quarter.
-ValueAct Holdings L.P. now owns 2,843,690 shares of the software maker’s stock valued at $284,397,000 after buying an additional 1,743,690 shares during the last quarter.
-Janus Henderson Group PLC boosted its position in shares of Insight Enterprises by 22.4% during the first quarter.
-Janus Henderson Group PLC now owns 668,514 shares of the software maker’s stock valued at $63,790,000 after buying an additional 122,291 shares during the last quarter.
-Invesco Ltd. boosted its position in shares of Insight Enterprises by 11.1% during the second quarter.
-Invesco Ltd. now owns 445,188 shares of the software maker’s stock valued at $44,523,000 after buying an additional 44,536 shares during the last quarter.
-Finally, Nuveen Asset Management LLC boosted its position in shares of Insight Enterprises by 11.5% during the second quarter.
-Nuveen Asset Management LLC now owns 431,151 shares of the software maker’s stock valued at $43,119,000 after buying an additional 44,571 shares during the last quarter.
+Several research firms have issued reports on NSIT.
+Barrington Research boosted their price objective on Insight Enterprises from $116.00 to $122.00 and gave the stock an “outperform” rating in a report on Thursday, November 11th.
+Zacks Investment Research upgraded Insight Enterprises from a “hold” rating to a “buy” rating and set a $119.00 target price on the stock in a report on Tuesday, November 9th.

 Insight Enterprises, Inc is a global provider of information technology, services, and cloud solutions to worldwide enterprises, governments, schools, and healthcare organizations.
 It helps businesses define, architect, implement, and manage Intelligent Technology Solutions in North America; Europe, the Middle East and Africa; and Asia-Pacific.